psurti/irest4j/README.md

 ![Java CI with Gradle](https://github.com/psurti/crest4j/workflows/Java%20CI%20with%20Gradle/badge.svg?branch=master)

-## cREST4j client
+## iREST4j client
-cREST ("connected REST") enables execution of dynamic sequence of REST calls connected to a server.
+iREST ("integration REST") enables execution of dynamic sequence of REST calls connected to a server.
 For example, a sequence may look like: login, retrieve items and update an item.
 In this sequence a login call is performed via OAuth or Basic Auth then a GET REST call to retrieve a list of items.
 Using `jsonPath` expressions to extract a specific `id` crest4j can use the extracted `id` in the following REST call via dynamic substitution to update the item.